huseyinbuyukdere/aes-source/README.md

 In this repo, you will find an application [here](https://github.com/huseyinbuyukdere/aes-source/tree/master/Application).

-The application takes 16 character string and key and turns Base64 encrypted string.
+The application takes 16 character string and key, it turns Base64 encrypted string.
 In the decryption process, it takes the base64 string and turns the encrypted text.

 ![alt text](https://github.com/huseyinbuyukdere/aes-source/blob/master/Application/ApplicationScreen.PNG?raw=true)